AcademySoftwareFoundation/OpenImageIO/src/doc/glossary.rst

     file.
 These are called *subimages* in OpenImageIO.
 Note that in OpenEXR, these are called :term:`multi-part` files.

+  Thumbnail

+    A small, lower-resolution preview image that is stored in an image file, in addition to the main image that the file represents.
+Not all image file formats support thumbnails.

   Tile

     A rectangular region of pixels of an image.
 A rectangular tile is more